 I recommend Personal Capital to help you track your expenses.
 (Get a $20 Amazon Gift Card With This Link)

 One thing that people often overlook when considering how to FI is their income growth rate.
-Assuming that you currently have a stable job with ample growth opportunities, your income will likely increase as you age.
+Assuming you have a stable job with ample growth opportunities, your income will likely increase as you age.

 The 4% Rule

 Once you have gathered these numbers, you are almost ready to calculate your FI number.
-But, there is one more term you must first familiarize yourself with: the 4% rule.
+But, there is one more term you must first familiarize yourself with the 4% rule.

 The “4% rule” refers to a famous study known as the Trinity Study.
-In this study, researchers determined the amount that you can safely withdraw from your FI number each year without running out of money.
+In this study, researchers determined the amount you can safely withdraw from your FI number each year without running out of money.

 The Trinity study was compiled using data from over 30 years ago.